Scobalula/SEModelViewer/README.md

 ## How to Use

-Using SEModelViewer is very easy, to use SEModelViewer you can either load a folder of models by clicking "Load Folder" or load a single model by clicking "Load SEModel", the folder load method will parse all subdirectories, if loading a Wraith export, just select the "xmodels" folder as the folder to use.
+Using SEModelViewer is very easy, to use SEModelViewer you can either load a folder of models by clicking File>Import Folder or load a single model/specific models by clicking File>Import SEModels, the folder load method will parse all subdirectories, if loading a Wraith export, just select the "xmodels" folder as the folder to use.
+While models are loading you're free to view other models, but some parts of the application may be disabled while models are loading.

-With a folder loaded you can click a model and use the arrow keys on your keyboard to cycle through models, you can also disable texture loading to increase model load speeds.
+With models loaded you can click a model and use the arrow keys on your keyboard to cycle through models, you can also disable texture loading to increase model load speeds.

+If you'd like to export models, you can use either use File>Export Select or File>Export All.

 ## Requirements